 Northrop Grumman Corporation (NOC): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-We have maintained our Neutral recommendation on Northrop Grumman Corp. following the second-quarter 2014 results.
-Although the company's earnings missed the Zacks Consensus Estimate, its revenues beat.
-However, reported earnings improved from the prior year due to a decline in total operating cost and expenses while revenues were down 4.1% year over year.
-Foreign military sales will be the primary growth driver at Northrop Grumman, offsetting the slowdown in domestic contract flows.
-The company's product innovation and diversified business operations will further maintain a stable earnings stream.
-Also, the solid performance in the first half of 2014 has led Northrop to raise its 2014 earnings guidance.
-Nonetheless, a plummeting order backlog and the ramp-down of military programs remain major concerns.
+We have maintained our Neutral recommendation on Northrop Grumman Corp. following the third-quarter 2014 results.
+Earnings beat expectations despite a pension headwind from the HATFA legislation.
+As a result of its strong performance, it boosted its 2014 guidance, which assumes a segment margin in the high 12% range.
+Foreign military sales remain the primary growth driver at Northrop Grumman, offsetting the slowdown in domestic contract flows.
+The company's product innovation and diversified business operations will help maintain a stable earnings stream.
+Nonetheless, a plummeting order backlog and the ramp-down of military programs are major concerns.

 Falls Church, VA-based Northrop Grumman Corporation (NOC) supplies a broad array of products and services to the U.S. Department of Defense (DoD), including electronic systems, information technology, aircraft, space technology and systems integration services.
 Currently, the company operates under four reporting segments.
 These are as follows: